denten-papers/xp-routledge/dh-book-proposal.md

 [^ln-up]: 176 pages. $22.95 paper or ebook, $70 cloth.

-The current, "second generation," wave of DH is beginning to absorb the impact of the research program and administrative reform into its constituent fields.
+The current, "second generation," wave of DH is beginning to absorb the impact of the research program and administrative reform proposed by the first into its constituent fields.
 I hold that such specification is not only necessary, but also that it reaches a much wider audience.
 Few publics care about "the humanities" in the abstract, and less so colleagues from sciences and the arts whose practice was already significantly impacted by computational methodology and through other vagrancies of the advancing digital condition.
 The application of the Digital Humanities to specific questions in literary scholarship, as they manifest in pressing problems of collaborative authorship, digital storytelling, the quality of online deliberation, and in the politics of the archive and shared memory formation (to name just a few), begin to gain a measure of specificity that points to concrete ways of collaboration between diverse practitioners.
 Such questions are interesting to computer scientists and game designers alike.

 A small number of recent books have began to direct generalist DH approaches and methodologies to the questions and traditions governing their specific area